Structural features and nonlinear rheology of self-assembled networks of cross-linked semiflexible polymers: Nonlinear rheology

-In Fig. \ref{fig_3}a and b, we plot the mean stress $\langle\sigma(\gamma,t)\rangle_t$ and differential shear modulus $K_\mathrm{eq}$ as a function of strain for a single network sample with the parameters specified in Table S1 (see Supplemental Material) and linker coverage fraction $p=0.9$.
+In Figs. \ref{fig_3}a and b, we plot the mean stress $\langle\sigma(\gamma,t)\rangle_t$ and the differential shear modulus $K_\mathrm{eq}$ as a function of strain for a single network sample with the parameters specified in Table S1 (see Supporting Information) and linker coverage fraction $p=0.9$.
 We determine the critical strain $\gamma_c$, which indicates the transition between the bending-dominated and stretching-dominated mechanical regimes, as the inflection point of the $\log{K_\mathrm{eq}}$ vs. $\log{\gamma}$ curve.
-To avoid issues associated with differentiating noisy data, we can alternatively find $G_0$ and $\gamma_c$ by fitting the entire $K_\mathrm{eq}$ vs. $\gamma$ curve to an Ising-like equation of state discussed in prior work,\cite{sharma_strain-controlled_2016} as we describe in further detail in Supplemental Material, Section S3.
+To avoid issues associated with differentiating noisy data, we can alternatively find $G_0$ and $\gamma_c$ by fitting the entire $K_\mathrm{eq}$ vs. $\gamma$ curve to an Ising-like equation of state discussed in prior work,\cite{sharma_strain-controlled_2016} as we describe in further detail in Supporting Information, Section S3.
 Such a fit is shown in Fig. \ref{fig_3}b.
-For the data presented here, both methods yield effectively equivalent values of $G_0$ and $\gamma_c$.
+For the data presented here, both methods effectively produce equivalent values of $G_0$ and $\gamma_c$.